Baryogenesis from the weak scale to the grand unification scale: Leptogenesis

-At first sight, the simple time dependence of the asymmetry \eqref{result} may appear surprising.
-However, it is easily understood as consequence of the effective kinetic equations \eqref{dnNdt}, \eqref{dnLdt} for distribution functions.
-For constant temperature, the equation for $n_N$ has the solution $n_N(t) \simeq n_N^\text{eq}(1 - \exp(-\Gamma_N t))$ \cite{Anisimov:2010aq} and, neglecting washout effects, the solution for $n_{B-L}$ simply inherits this time dependence.
-Viewed in this way, solving Kadanoff-Baym equations appears as a way to calculate coefficients in effective kinetic equations.
+At first sight, the simple time dependence of the asymmetry \eqref{result} may appear to be surprising.
+However, it is easily understood as a consequence of the effective kinetic equations \eqref{dnNdt} and \eqref{dnLdt} for distribution functions.
+For constant temperature, the equation for $n_N$ has the solution $n_N(t) \simeq n_N^\text{eq}[1 - \exp(-\Gamma_N t)]$ \cite{Anisimov:2010aq} and, if we neglect washout effects, the solution for $n_{B-L}$ simply inherits this time dependence.
+Viewed in this way, solving the Kadanoff-Baym equations appears to be a way to calculate coefficients in effective kinetic equations.

 The Kadanoff-Baym equations have also been used to obtain effective equations of motion.
-This way corrections to the CP-violating parameter were obtained \cite{Garny:2009rv,Garny:2009qn} and the leading-order asymmetry rate in the relativistic regime $ T \sim M _ 1 $ was computed \cite{Beneke:2010wd}.
-When lepton Yukawa interaction rates are of similar size as the Hubble parameter, these also have to be included in the network of kinetic equations, and the lepton asymmetries are described by matrices in flavour space that can account for the unflavoured as well as the fully flavoured regime \cite{Beneke:2010dz}.
-The case of resonant leptogenesis was considered in Ref.~\cite{DeSimone:2007gkc} and an approximate analytical solution was given in Ref.~\cite{Garny:2011hg}.
-Leptogenesis through oscillations (Sec.~\ref{sec:arsLG}) was treated in \cite{Drewes:2012ma}.
+This way corrections to the $CP$-violating parameter were obtained \cite{Garny:2009rv,Garny:2009qn} and the leading-order asymmetry rate in the relativistic regime $ T \sim M _ 1 $ was computed \cite{Beneke:2010wd}.
+When lepton Yukawa interaction rates are of a similar size as the Hubble parameter, these also have to be included in the network of kinetic equations, and the lepton asymmetries are described by matrices in flavor space that can account for the unflavored as well as the fully flavored regime \cite{Beneke:2010dz}.
+The case of resonant leptogenesis was considered by \citet*{DeSimone:2007gkc} and an approximate analytical solution was given by \citet*{Garny:2011hg}.
+Leptogenesis through oscillations (Sec.~\ref{sec:arsLG}) was treated by \cite{Drewes:2012ma}.

-\subsection{Leptogenesis, inflation and gravitational waves}
+\subsection{Leptogenesis, inflation, and gravitational waves}

-Some evidence for GUT-scale leptogenesis may be obtained via the constraints which GUTs impose on neutrino masses and mixings and which influence the size of the lepton asymmetry.
+Some evidence for GUT-scale leptogenesis may be obtained via the constraints that GUTs impose on neutrino masses and mixings and that influence the size of the lepton asymmetry.
 Similarly, leptogenesis is part of the early cosmological evolution and thereby related to the other two main puzzles in cosmology, dark matter and inflation.
-To work out these connections quantitatively is important to obtain a coherent and convincing picture of the early universe.
+To work out these connections quantitatively is important for obtaining a coherent and convincing picture of the early universe.